 I didn’t feel the need to secure the garland more than that, but if you want, you could use some zip ties to attach it to the cage between the two ends.

-I used one more garland for the top section of the tree.
+Use one more garland for the top section of the tree.

 Here’s the final product!

-And here’s the breakdown for each tomato cage Christmas tree:
+Here’s the breakdown for each tomato cage Christmas tree:

 Big tree: 3 strands of garland, 2 strands of 100 lights